-At that time, Assange was facing extradition to Sweden on sexual assault allegations — though they have since been dropped.
-Since then, Assange has feared arrest and extradition to the U.S., which announced Thursday a federal charge against him for conspiracy to commit computer intrusion.
+Assange had been in hiding in London since 2012 as he faced extradition to Sweden on sexual assault allegations — though they have since been dropped.
+Since 2012, Assange has feared arrest and extradition to the U.S., which announced in April a federal charge against him for conspiracy to commit computer intrusion.

 The 47-year-old has repeatedly defended WikiLeaks as a transparent non-profit organization, saying the public has a right to know what's going on behind "closed doors."

 “The burden should not shift to Mr. Assange to have to defend against criminal charges when what he has been accused of doing is what journalists do every day,” Barry Pollack, a Washington lawyer for Assange, said back in November.
 “They publish truthful information because the public has a right to know and consider that information and understand what its government and institutions are doing."